What's with the avocado?

 Since I launched Healthy Rich with a small writing contest in July 2021, I’ve been rapidly learning and honing the purpose of this project.
 I’ve experimented in public with some directions it could go as a business and spent a good chunk of my time with this newsletter finding my place in personal finance media.

 Whether you’ve been along for that ride or you’re among the 200+ folks who just joined in the past month, this is probably a good time to pause and get acquainted with what you’ll see from Healthy Rich going forward.

 Did someone send you this newsletter?
 You’ve got some great friends!
 Subscribe to Healthy Rich to follow and support our work.

 Healthy Rich is a newsletter about how capitalism impacts the ways we think, teach and talk about money.
 I started with a broader premise that’s taken us in a lot of directions, but I’m honing it recently and finding clarity on why I was called to make Healthy Rich and what’s working best for you.
 Going forward, expect to read:

 Essays exploring questions about economics and labor through a personal finance lens.

-Resources and advice for financial educators, coaches and advisors.
+Resources for financial educators, coaches and advisors.

 Personal money management tips and tools from diverse voices.